Get Started

 Personal Belongings

-No personal belongings are allowed in the exam room including mobile phones, tablets, e-readers, digital wristwatches, electronic dictionaries, or any other device except the laptop/ computer you will be appearing for the exam.
+Examinees are not allowed to bring or keep personal belongings in the exam room, including mobile phones, tablets, e-readers, digital wristwatches, electronic dictionaries, or any other device except the laptop/computer being used to appear for the exam.

 Breaks during the exam